ProAppleOS/Upgrade-from-10.3.x-to-iOS-11.1.2-on-any-64Bit-device-with-Blobs/README.md

 2. Rename your blob to ```blob.shsh2``` NOT ```blob.shsh2.plist``` or NOT ```blob.plist.shsh2```
 3. Click ```use .shsh2```

-Now you are all set for your Downgrade!
+Now you are all set for your Upgrade!
 Now you should have this in the ```Upgrade``` folder on Desktop:
 - blob.shsh2
 - futurerestore_macos
 - iOS 11.1.2 IPSW